kylemath/p5.eegedu/README.md

-# EEGEdu
+# P5.EEGEdu

-EEGEdu is an educational website to learn about working with electroencephalogram (EEG) data.
+P5.EEGEdu is an educational website to learn about coding live animations with electroencephalogram (EEG) data.
 It is a teaching tool that allows for students to quickly interact with their own brain waves.

-It is an interactive web page that you interact with multiple demonstrations of working with EEG data.
-It is partially inspired by [EEG101](https://github.com/NeuroTechX/eeg-101) but it is strictly web-based.
-This allows students to interact with EEG brain data without having to install any software.

-This is a useful set of tools that has been inspired by multiple works that came before.
-Previously, others in the field have been using [Neurotech EEG-notebooks in python](https://github.com/NeuroTechX/eeg-notebooks) for data collection and analysis with [muse-lsl](https://github.com/alexandrebarachant/muse-lsl).
-These software support the Interaxon MUSE headset but required a bluetooth low-energey (BLE) dongle to work with Windows of Mac systems.
-It also required the editing of some pyglatt code to connect properly.
-These software are cumbersome, and serve as a barrier to entry for many students learning about EEG.

-Visit [https://eegedu.com/](https://eegedu.com/]) for the live website.
+Visit [https://p5.eegedu.com/](https://p5.eegedu.com/]) for the live p5 sandbox website.

 # Installation for Development

-If you are interested in developing EEGEdu, here are some instructions to get you started.
+If you are interested in developing p5.EEGEdu, here are some instructions to get you started.

-Note: Currently EEGEdu development requires a Mac OSX operating system.
+Note: Currently p5.EEGEdu development requires a Mac OSX operating system.

 To start, you will need to install [Homebrew](https://brew.sh) and [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable).
 These are easy one-line installations for Mac users: